PufferFinance/UniFi/l1-contracts/docs/overview.md

 > **Aside on Neutrality**: In the spirit of neutrality, it is important to keep pre-conf registrations credibly neutral.
 As such, the Ethereum Foundation is working to launch a permissionless registry contract that exists outside of any protocols (i.e., outside of Puffer or EigenLayer).
 To prevent fragmentation, the `UniFiAVSManager` contract will look to this registry as a primary source when validators register.
 Once the neutral registry contract is available, an additional check can be added.

-### Slashing Mechanism

-UniFi AVS implements a robust slashing mechanism to ensure the integrity of the pre-confirmation process.
-This mechanism is designed to penalize validators who break their pre-confirmation promises or fail to fulfill their duties.

-The slashing mechanism consists of two main components:

-1. Safety Faults: Penalties for breaking pre-confirmation promises.
-2. Liveness Faults: Penalties for missing block proposals.

-For a detailed explanation of the slashing mechanism, including the types of faults, the slashing process, and future developments, please refer to the [Slashing Mechanism](slashing.md) document.

 ### Rewards Distribution

 The rewards distribution in UniFi AVS is designed to provide a consistent and attractive incentive structure for participating validators.
 Key features of the rewards system include: